Diocese of Corpus Christi: 1949 to 1990

 After Ledvina retired for health reasons in 1949, Garriga automatically succeeded him as bishop of Corpus Christi.
 He was the first Texas native to be named bishop of a Texas diocese.
-During his 16 year tenure, Garriga founded a minor seminary in 1960 and established several parochial schools.
+During his 16-year tenure, Garriga founded a minor seminary in 1960 and established several parochial schools.
 Garriga died in 1965.

 On July 19, 1965, Bishop Thomas Joseph Drury of the Diocese of San Angelo was appointed bishop of Corpus Christi by Pope Paul VI.
-Earlier that month, the pope erected the Diocese of Brownsville, removing its territory from the Diocese of Corpus Christ.
+Earlier that month, the pope erected the Diocese of Brownsville, removing its territory from the Diocese of Corpus Christi.

 Drury expanded diocesan activities from two to thirty-two departments, including Catholic Charities, the Office of Catholic Schools, the Catholic Youth Organization, and the Department of Hispanic Affairs.
 Drury created a Diocesan Pastoral Council to advise him on current issues in the diocese.
 He also established a weekly newspaper, Texas Gulf Coast Register, in 1966; it was later known as Texas Gulf Coast Catholic.
 Today the newspaper is the official diocese newspaper called South Texas Catholic.

 After Drury retired in 1983, Pope John Paul II appointed Bishop René Gracida of the Diocese of Pensacola-Tallahassee as his replacement.
 In June 1990, Gracida excommunicated two parishioners in the diocese who were providing legal abortion services for women, citing canon law.
 They were Rachel Vargas, a women's health clinic director, and Dr. Eduardo Aquino, an obstetrician.
 In an interview, Aquino noted that he had recently won a $800,000 legal settlement against the anti-abortion group South Texas for Life, whose protestors had been picketing his house.
 Vargas ran her clinic for eight years and did not receive any notices from Gracida until she was interviewed on local television.
 In 1995, Auxiliary Bishop Roberto Nieves of the Archdiocese of Boston was appointed coadjutor bishop of the diocese by John Paul II to assist Gracida.

 1990 to present

 Gracida retired in 1997, allowing Nieves to automatically become bishop of Corpus Christi.
 John Paul II named him in 1999 as bishop of the Archdiocese of San Juan.
 To replace Nieves, John Paul II appointed Bishop Edmond Carmody of the Diocese of Tyler as bishop of Corpus Christi.
 Carmody retired in 2009.

-The current bishop of Corpus Christi is Michael Mulvey of the Diocese of Austin.
-He was named by Pope Benedict XVI in 2010.
+Monsignor Michael Mulvey of the Diocese of Austin was named bishop of Corpus Christi by Pope Benedict XVI in 2010.

-Sex abuse

-Bishop Gracida and the Diocese of Corpus Christi were sued in 1988 by a couple who claimed that John J. Feminelli, a diocese priest, had engaged in private "wrestling matches" with their teenage son.
-The couple claimed that diocese officials slandered the boy, prompting him to recant his testimony in a court case.In 1995, Reverend Jesús Hernando, a diocesan priest, was indicted for sexual assault and indecency with an altar boy in 1982.
-The criminal case was dismissed due to lack of evidence.
+In June 2018, Reverend Krzystof Bauta, the former parish administrator for St. Joseph's Parish in Port Aransas, was arrested of charges of second degree felony theft for stealing $150,000 from his parish from 2013 to 2017.
+However, in August 2019, the local prosecutor decided not to press charges.

+As of 2023, Mulvey is the current bishop of Corpus Christi.